-If you qualify for an automatic two-month extension of time to file your federal income tax return because (1) you are a U.S. citizen or resident and live outside the U.S. and your main place of business or post of duty is outside the U.S. and Puerto Rico, or (2) you are in the military service outside the U.S. and Puerto Rico when your 2004 return is due, you are entitled to a similar two-month automatic extension of time to file your New York income tax return.
-The time to pay your New York State, New York City and city of Yonkers income tax (with interest), and any New York State or local sales or use tax, is similarly automatically extended.
+If you qualify for an automatic two-month extension of time to file your federal income tax return because (1) you are a U.S. citizen or resident and live outside the U.S. and your main place of business or post of duty is outside the U.S. and Puerto Rico, or (2) you are in the military service outside the U.S. and Puerto Rico when your 2005 return is due, you are entitled to a similar two-month automatic extension of time to file your New York income tax return.
+The time to pay your New York State, New York City and Yonkers income tax (with interest), and any New York State or local sales or use tax, is similarly automatically extended.
 You must attach to your New York State return a statement showing that you qualify for the federal automatic two-month extension.
-If you cannot file on or before the end of this automatic two-month extension, file Form IT-370 and pay any tax due (with interest) with it to receive an additional two months to file.
-If you still need more time, you must file Form IT-372, Application for Additional Extension of Time to File for Individuals.
+If you cannot file on or before the end of this automatic two-month extension, file Form IT-370 and pay any tax due (with interest) with it to receive an additional four months to file.